-Depreciation is charged to the prospective statement of comprehensive income on all property, plant and equipment other than land and work in progress.
+Depreciation is charged to the perspective statement of comprehensive income on all property, plant and equipment other than land and work in progress.
 Depreciation is calculated on a straight-line basis at rates estimated to write off the cost (or valuation) of an asset, less any residual value, over its useful life.
-The estimated useful lives and associated depreciation rates of the asset classes are as follows:
+Estimated useful lives and associated depreciation rates for asset classes being: